yyasuda/BMPLoad/README.md

 ### Limitation

 BMPLoad can recognize 24 or 32bit color format as basic Windows Bitmap data only.
-Under technical term, the code only recognizes BITMAPINFOHEADER with full color (no compression and color palette technique).
+Under technical term, the code only recognizes BITMAPINFOHEADER with full color (does not work with neither compressed format nor palette-color technique).
 For more detail, see following info;
 https://wikipedia.org/wiki/Windows_bitmap#BITMAPINFOHEADER